psychological-safety-yogis/awesome-psych-safety/README.md

 Encourage Open Communication.
 Active listening, non-judgmental feedback, and respectful communication contribute to an environment of psychological safety.
 Share stories and examples of how psychological safety has improved workplaces, recognize and encourage open communication, and engage employees in collaborative problem-solving.
 Foster Inclusivity.
 Encourage cognitive diversity as a driving factor for innovation.
 Create a workplace that celebrates and embraces cognitive differences, where everyone feels capable of sharing their ideas.
 Train employees to recognize and mitigate cognitive biases that can hinder critical thinking and data processing.
 Continuously Improve.
 Create an environment where it's acceptable to make mistakes and learn from them.
 Regularly evaluate policies and practices to ensure that they support psychological safety, making changes when necessary.
 Remember, creating psychological safety is an ongoing process that requires commitment from employers and employees alike.
-To foster a workplace culture that values psychological safety, promotes well-being, and drives business success is an intentional act of leadership.
+To foster a workplace culture that values psychological safety, promotes well-being, and drives business success is an intentional act of leadership."

-Denise Cooper is a executive trainer, author, podcast host, and Chief People Operations at Custom Health and Founder and CEO of Remarkable Leadership Lessons, a company that assists senior-level business leaders and managers in raising their game.
-Katrina Hardie is a Workplace Wellbeing Culture Consultant who helps individuals, leaders, and teams recognize how their work environment impacts their health, well-being and performance and teaches them methods to turn this around in a sustainable way."
+**[`^        back to top        ^`](#awesome-psychological-safety)**

 ## The Best Sources
-**[`^        back to top        ^`](#awesome-psychological-safety)**

 ### Gitlab Example
 https://handbook.gitlab.com/handbook/leadership/emotional-intelligence/